Haleji Lake

 Haleji Lake (ہالیجی جھیل) is a perennial freshwater lake in Thatta District of Sindh Province, Pakistan.
 It is 6.58 km2 in size and is surrounded by marshes and brackish seepage lagoons.

 History

 Haleji Lake was a saline lagoon until the 1930s and was converted into a reservoir to provide additional water to Karachi.

 During World War II, additional water was required for troops stationed at Karachi.
 The then-British Government of Sindh Province decided to increase the capacity of the lake by introducing a feeder canal from the Indus River.
 Salt water was drained out and an embankment was constructed around the lake which was fed with fresh water through a canal.
 The work was placed on a war footing and was completed within 24 months in 1943.

 Fauna

-Haleji Lake is a wintering site for waterfowl such as cotton teal, Indian spot-billed duck, purple moorhen and pheasant-tailed jacana.
+Haleji Lake is a wintering site for native and migratory waterfowl such as cotton teal, Indian spot-billed duck, purple moorhen and pheasant-tailed jacana.
 It is also a breeding site for egrets and herons.